 Mr Robert yesterday defended his involvement in the proposal, which didn’t go ahead after Mr Lee refused to be a “bargaining chip’’ or give a statement about dealings of which he had no knowledge.

-Roberts is currently chair of Parliament's committee on treaties.
-The Opposition said this demands someone of the highest integrity and impartiality to fill that role and Mr Roberts is clearly not that person..
+Stuart Robert is currently chair of Parliament's committee on treaties.
+The Opposition said this demands someone of the highest integrity and impartiality to fill that role and Mr Robert is clearly not that person..

 Sunland is very successful in getting politicians to use their public positions to advance their causes.